PacificCommunity/ofp-sam-pimple/introtext/background.md

 * Medium-term: 2031-2039
 * Long-term: 2040-2048

-With the exception of SB/SBF=0, all of the indicators have been scaled so that 'bigger is better', i.e. the larger the value, the better the MP is thought to be performing for that PI.

 Some of the indicators are calculated over different model areas, or only calculated for certain subsets of fisheries and areas.

-### SB/SBF=0

-SB/SBF=0 is the ratio of the adult biomass to the adult biomass in the absence of fishing (sometimes known as depletion).
-The value ranges between 0 and 1.
-SB/SBF=0 is a measure of stock status and can be compared to the Limit Reference Point (LRP) of 0.2 and the Target Reference Point (TRP).

-At the moment there is no adopted TRP for WCPO skipjack.
-Instead the mean SB/SBF=0 in 2012 is used instead.

 ### 1. Probability of SB/SBF=0 being above the Limit Reference Point (LRP)